confluence/python-textbok/python_notes/Loop_Control_Statements.rst

     for i in itertools.repeat(1, 3): # or a set number of times print(i) # 1, 1, 1

-    # chain chains multiple iterables together
+    # chain combines multiple iterables sequentially
     for i in itertools.chain(numbers, animals):
-        print i # print all the numbers and then all the animals
+        print(i) # print all the numbers and then all the animals

 Some of these generators can go on for ever, so if you use them in a ``for`` loop you will need some other check to make the loop terminate!

+There is also a built-in function called ``zip`` which allows us to combine multiple iterables pairwise.
+It also outputs a generator:

+    for i in zip((1, 2, 3), (4, 5, 6)):
+        print(i)

+    for i in zip(range(5), range(5, 10), range(10, 15)):
+        print(i)

+The combined iterable will be the same length as the shortest of the component iterables -- if any of the component iterables are longer than that, their trailing elements will be discarded.

+Exercise 4
+^^^^^^^^^^

+#.
+Create a tuple of month names and a tuple of the number of days in each month (assume that February has 28 days).
+Using a single ``for`` loop, construct a dictionary which has the month names as keys and the corresponding day numbers as values.

+#.
+Now do the same thing without using a ``for`` loop.

 Comprehensions
 ==============